reitzig/ltx2any/README.md

  * Support for `bibtex`, `makeindex`, TikZ externalization and `gnuplot`.
  * Compiles into PDF.

+This is still *prerelease* code.
+It is by no means considered nicely written, bug-free or reliable.
+Unexpected errors may even crash the whole script.
+Take care!

 == Requirements ==

+ * Ruby 1.8.7 or higher
  * Ruby gem [listen](https://github.com/guard/listen).

 == Basic Use ==